Introduction to Subway Ridership

 Subway ridership consists of all passengers (other than NYC Transit employees) who enter the subway system, including passengers who transfer from buses.
 Ridership does not include passengers who exit the subway or passengers who transfer from other subway lines, with the exception of out-of-system transfers; e.g., between the Lexington Av/63 St station and the Lexington Avenue /59 St station, where customers use their MetroCard to make the transfer.

-Average weekday, Saturday, and Sunday ridership includes every weekday, Saturday, and Sunday in the year, except major holidays and days when the subway system was closed or operated fare-free (Saturday, August 27 and Sunday, August 28, 2011 due to Hurricane Irene, and Monday, October 29 through Friday, November 2, 2012 due to Superstorm Sandy).
+Average weekday, Saturday, and Sunday ridership includes every weekday, Saturday, and Sunday in the year, except major holidays and days when the subway system was closed or operated fare-free (Monday, October 29 through Friday, November 2, 2012 due to Superstorm Sandy).
 Average weekend ridership is the two-day sum of average Saturday plus average Sunday ridership.
 Ridership on major holidays (New Year’s Day, Presidents Day, Memorial Day, Independence Day, Labor Day, Thanksgiving, and Christmas) is included only in the annual total.

 The New York City subway system has 472 stations including the newly opened 72 St, 86 St, and 96 St Second Avenue Subway stations – the largest number of public transit subway stations of any system in the world.
-However, the table of ridership by station linked below lists 422 stations, with stations connected by transfer passageways combined into station complexes, since ridership cannot be accurately allocated to each station in the complex.
+However, the table of ridership by station linked below lists 425 stations, with stations connected by transfer passageways combined into station complexes, since ridership cannot be accurately allocated to each station in the complex.
 For example, the 14 St station is combined with the 8 Av station.
-The station names and lines stopping at each station reflect service at the end of 2016, including the 34 St-Hudson Yards station, which opened on September 13, 2015.
-The three new Second Avenue subway stations are not included in the ridership tables since they opened on January 1, 2017.In the following tables, stations are listed alphabetically by borough, and the rankings are by 2016 ridership.
-The rankings end at 421 rather than 422 stations, since the Cortlandt St , station was closed for the entire year.
+The station names and lines stopping at each station reflect service at the end of 2017, including the 34 St-Hudson Yards station, which opened on September 13, 2015 and the three new Second Avenue subway stations that opened on January 1, 2017.In the following tables, stations are listed alphabetically by borough, and the rankings are by 2016 ridership.
+The rankings end at 424 rather than 425 stations, since the Cortlandt St , station was closed for the entire year.
 The “systemwide adjustment” accounts for miscellaneous ridership and other adjustments that are not allocated by station.

 Please click below for the complete tables of subway station ridership.
 In these tables, stations that were temporarily closed (either fully or partially) are highlighted in blue; click on the station name for the closure dates.
 For these stations, zero ridership was included in the averages for any days when the station was closed, except for the days when the entire subway was closed or fare-free.